ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 }
 ```

-Note that though this document assumes the presence of a single event loop in the system, there's nothing preventing the programmer<!--why did we switch from "you" to "the programmer"?--> from running more than one event loop, by following the create/start pattern above for each of them.
+<span class="notes">**Note:** Although this document assumes the presence of a single event loop in the system, there's nothing preventing you from running more than one event loop by following the create/start pattern above for each of them.</span>

 ## Using the event loop

 Once you start the event loop, it can post events.
 Let's consider an example of a program that attaches two interrupt handlers for an InterruptIn object, using the InterruptIn `rise` and `fall` functions.
-The `rise` handler will run in interrupt context, and the `fall` handler will run in user context (more specifically, in the context of the event loop's thread).
-The full code for the example can be found below:
+The `rise` handler runs in interrupt context, and the `fall` handler runs in user context (more specifically, in the context of the event loop's thread).
+You can find the full code for the example below:

 [![View code](https://www.mbed.com/embed/?url=https://os.mbed.com/teams/mbed_example/code/events_ex_1/)](https://os.mbed.com/teams/mbed_example/code/events_ex_1/file/69c11c7877b6/main.cpp)